New customer? Start here.

 Unfortunately, there are some parts of the UK where DAB signal just isn’t very good.
 DAB signals, like AM and FM radio, are sent from a transmitter.
 While these transmitters do cover most regions, there are still a few blind spots.
 The Welsh mountains, the Pennines, and the Scottish highlands and islands all suffer from poor DAB signal- but luckily, there is a solution!

-Nowadays, many DAB radios- such as the Revo SuperConnect- also work as internet radios.
+Nowadays, many DAB radios- such as the VQ Susie Q- also work as internet radios.
 Many more offer Bluetooth connectivity, so you can stream internet radio on your phone and play it from the radio’s speaker.
 Since internet access comes directly through your phone line, all you need is a stable broadband connection.
 With that, you can enjoy a virtually limitless choice of stations from across the globe- over 30,000 of them!

-In the UK, analogue TV signals were switched off a few years ago.
+The UK government switched of analogue TV transmissions a few years ago.
 Now, the only option for TV is digital.
 Will we see a similar switchover when it comes to radio?
-The short answer is yes- but it’s unclear exactly when this will happen.
+The short answer is yes.
+But it’s unclear exactly when this will happen.
 There aren’t any concrete plans in place to make such a switch, but it is an idea that the government has been considering for almost a decade now.
 In 2017, Norway became the first country to ditch analogue FM radio in favour of digital.
 What’s more, in May 2018 digital radio listenership in the UK finally overtook AM and FM listenership.
 Before a switchover could be planned, this was the main criteria that had to be met.
 Now that it has happened, it’s safe to say there will be a move towards digital-only radio in the near future.

 You might think that digital radio is a fairly new phenomenon, but it’s actually been around for quite a while.
 Test transmissions began back in 1990, before digital radio as we know it was launched to the public in 1995.
 Since then, though, the technology behind digital broadcasting has improved massively.
 DAB+ is being launched across many parts of the world to give listeners better sound quality.
 Currently, it hasn’t taken off in the UK just yet.
+Only a handful of stations broadcast this way, with the vast majority using standard DAB.
 However, it’s likely that more and more broadcasters will make the switch to DAB+ in the next few years.
 To make sure your new purchase is futureproof, keep an eye out for DAB+ functionality when choosing a DAB radio.
 Luckily, all the models that we stock come with this handy feature.

 Unfortunately, not all DAB radios come with the ability to directly stream music from Spotify and the like, or listen to internet radio stations.
 Luckily, though, many of them do come with the option to connect them to other devices via Bluetooth.
 That means you can hook up your phone or tablet and stream away to your heart’s content.
 The vast majority of the DAB radios that we stock include this feature.
 Check out our top picks for the best DAB radios with Bluetooth here.

-As with all audio tech, DAB radios can vary massively in price.
-At one end of the scale, you’ve got basic budget models that can cost as little as £20.
-However, you get what you pay for.
-These models only come with very limited features, often lacking even a screen.
-What's more, the audio quality leaves a lot to be desired.
-If you really want to enjoy the full benefits of DAB radio, then we wouldn’t recommend one of these.
+As with any type of tech, DAB radios can very massively in price.
+At one end of the scale, budget models can be picked up for as little as £20.
+However, bear in mind that you do get what you pay for.
+These models generally lack any advanced features.
+What’s more, many of them don’t come with a screen, which makes the DAB radio much harder to use.
+More importantly, though, their sound quality leaves a lot to be desired.
+We have tested a number of budget DAB radios, and every time we have found that they are either tinny or muffled- far from the ideal listening experience.
+If you really want to enjoy all the benefits of DAB radio, then we would advise that you stay away from budget models.

 At the opposite end, there are DAB radios that can cost thousands of pounds.
 Again, you do get your money’s worth.
 The audio quality on these tends to rival the most high-end hi-fi systems.
-In fact, many are designed to work alongside these systems as part of a home entertainment hub.
+In fact, many of them can work alongside these systems as part of a home entertainment hub.
 However, the sheer cost of these models will put them out of most people’s price range.
 What’s more, unless you are a hi-fi connoisseur, it’s unlikely that you’ll actually notice the difference between these DAB radios and more reasonably-priced models.